 Deforestation and increased agriculture

-Overall pelage reddish, with well furred and banded tail.
-Large round ears with white fringe, two black stripes from the eyes down on the cheeks.
+Overall reddish fur, with banded tail, large round ears with white fringe, two black stripes from the eyes down on the cheeks

 Body 20 – 24 inches; tail 12 – 20 inches